cockroachdb/docs/cockroachcloud/statements-page.md

 The **Diagnostics** section of the Statement Details page allows you to activate and view diagnostics for the SQL statement fingerprint.

-When you activate diagnostics for a fingerprint, CockroachCloud waits for the next SQL query that matches this fingerprint to be run on any node.
+When you activate diagnostics for a fingerprint, {{ site.data.products.db }} waits for the next SQL query that matches this fingerprint to be run on any node.
 On the next match, information about the SQL statement is written to a diagnostics bundle that you can download.
 This bundle consists of [statement traces](../{{site.versions["stable"]}}/show-trace.html) in various formats (including a JSON file that can be [imported to Jaeger](../{{site.versions["stable"]}}/query-behavior-troubleshooting.html#visualize-statement-traces-in-jaeger)), a physical query plan, execution statistics, and other information about the query.
 The bundle contents are identical to those produced by [`EXPLAIN ANALYZE (DEBUG)`](../{{site.versions["stable"]}}/explain-analyze.html#debug-option).

 {{site.data.alerts.callout_success}}
 Diagnostics will be collected a maximum of *N* times for a given activated fingerprint where *N* is the number of nodes in your cluster.